gbdev/pandocs/content/SGB_Functions.md

 `         Bit 15    - Not used (zero)`\
 ` F     Not used (00h)`

-The value transferred as color 0 will be applied for all eight palettes.
+This is the same RGB5 format as [Game Boy Color palette entry](Video_Display#LCD_Color_Palettes_(CGB_only) "wikilink"), though without the LCD correction.
+The value transferred as color 0 will be applied for all four palettes.

 ### SGB Command 01h - PAL23